-Canada regulates its nuclear industry in cooperation with other nations.
+Canada does not regulate its nuclear industry in isolation from other nations.
 The International Atomic Energy Agency (IAEA) is an independent intergovernmental organization that serves as the global focal point for nuclear cooperation.
 It develops nuclear safety standards and promotes safety in applications of nuclear energy.